Disney After Hours at Magic Kingdom Review (Is It Worth It?)

 Before I walk you through our evening, I wanted to provide an overview of what Disney After Hours at Magic Kingdom is and isn’t.
 We’ve talked with several guests who confuse the hours with the extended park benefit for deluxe and deluxe villa resort guests.

 Disney After Hours is the branded name of this special-ticketed event.
-Any guests who purchase tickets can attend After Hours at the park where they booked it.
+Therefore, guests must purchase tickets for this event.

 Guests with After Hours tickets can enter Magic Kingdom as early as 7:00 p.m.
-However, the event doesn’t officially start until 10:00 p.m.
-Formal hours for Disney After Hours at Magic Kingdom are between 10:00 p.m. and 1:00 a.m.
+Officially, Disney After Hours at Magic Kingdom runs between 10:00 p.m. and 1:00 a.m.

 You’ll receive a special wristband that indicates you’re an After Hours guest.
-This wristband must be shown at most ride entrances after the official start of the event.
-It helps keeps any stragglers from being able to join the line.
+This wristband must be shown at most ride entrances after the event’s official start.
+It helps keep any stragglers from being able to join the line.

 Between 10:00 p.m. and 1:00 a.m., guests can expect shorter lines with lower wait times and complimentary snacks.
 In addition, a few character meets were available, and PhotoPass photographers were present throughout the park.